A handbook, as we are defining it here, is a combination of

 Handbook Format and Style

-In your handbook for this course, you must adhere to rather specific guidelines for the use of headings, lists, notices, graphics, tables, documentation, and introductions—which of course assumes that you must use these things:
+In a technical writing course using this book, you may be expected to use the specific guidelines for the use of headings, lists, notices, graphics, tables, documentation, and introductions:

 Handbook prototype.
 From the link below you can get a dummy version of the handbook.
 It includes all the required pages in good format.
 Included in this Word document are paragraph and character styles that will make your work easier and add some professional skills to your repertoire.